 When it comes to cabling huge network connections, Servers are usually considered to manage these networks effectively.
 Coming to Servers, there are three types of servers classified on the basis of their structure.
 These Servers are Rack servers, Tower servers, and blade servers.
-We are going to talk about Rack servers and Blade servers and what are the distinct features which differentiates among the two.
+We are going to talk about Rack servers and Blade servers and what are the distinct features which differentiate among the two.

 They are also known for their shape and structure as unlike traditional servers shaped in a PC structure, it is much wider and flatter which could be fit into any server rack.
-Rack servers are considered beneficial if there’s a requirement of small number of servers as they pose low upfront costs being highly economical.
+Rack servers are considered beneficial if there’s a requirement of a small number of servers as they pose low upfront costs being highly economical.

 Rack servers benefit in minimizing the space consumption as they can be mounted one over the other.